 - Extreme tiredness

 At AHN, a team of physicians works together to evaluate and treat patients with acromegaly.
 You may see a neurosurgeon as well as an ophthalmologist (eye doctor) and endocrinologist (hormone doctor).

 After performing a thorough physical examination to evaluate your symptoms, your physician may recommend:

 - Ophthalmologic testing: Our comprehensive ophthalmologic evaluations are performed by physicians who specialize in pituitary conditions such as acromegaly.

 - Bloodwork and lab tests: Our endocrinologists may recommend a series of lab tests or bloodwork to assess your body’s hormone levels.

 - CT (computed tomography) or MRI (magnetic resonance imaging) scan: Advanced imaging of the brain can confirm the presence of a pituitary tumor and give physicians details about its size and location.

-Get expert acromegaly treatment at Allegheny Health Network
+Get expert acromegaly treatment at AHN

 If you have acromegaly, AHN’s physicians will work together to develop a treatment plan that fits your needs.
 We use the latest technologies and therapies to treat patients.
 We’ll follow you over time and adapt your care plan as your symptoms or needs change.
 See why so many people choose AHN for pituitary neuroendocrine care.